-- Subscriber will provide accurate and complete information at all times to TrustFactory CA, both in the Certificate Request and as otherwise requested by TrustFactory CA in connection with issuance of a Certificate; - Subscribers and/or Applicant shall take all reasonable measures to assure control of, keep confidential, and properly protect at all times the Private Key to be included in the requested Certificate(s) and any associated activation data or device, e.g. password or token; - Subscriber shall review and verify the Certificate contents for accuracy; - For SSL/TLS Certificates, the Subscriber shall install the Certificate only on servers that are accessible at the subjectAltName(s) listed in the Certificate, and use the Certificate solely in compliance with all applicable laws and solely in accordance with the Subscriber Agreement or Terms of Use; - Subscriber shall (a) promptly request revocation of the certificate, and cease using it and its associated Private Key, if there is any actual or suspected misuse or compromise of the Subscriber's Private Key associated with the Public Key included in the Certificate; and (b) promptly request revocation of the Certificate, and cease using it, if any information in the Certificate is or becomes incorrect or inaccurate; - Subscriber shall promptly cease use of Private Key associated with the Public Key in the Certificate upon revocation of that Certificate:
+- Subscriber will provide accurate and complete information at all times to TrustFactory CA, both in the Certificate Request and as otherwise requested by TrustFactory CA in connection with issuance of a Certificate; - Subscribers and/or Applicant shall take all reasonable measures to assure control of, keep confidential, and properly protect at all times the Private Key to be included in the requested Certificate(s) and any associated activation data or device, e.g. password or token; - Subscriber shall review and verify the Certificate contents for accuracy;

-- Subscriber shall respond to TrustFactory CA's instructions concerning Compromise or Certificate misuse within forty-eight (48) hours; and - Applicant acknowledges and accepts that TrustFactory CA is entitled to revoke the Certificate immediately if the Applicant violates the terms of the Subscriber Agreement or Terms of Use or if TrustFactory CA discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.
+- For Client Certificates, the Subscriber shall use the Certificate solely in compliance with all applicable laws and solely in accordance with the Subscriber Agreement or Terms of Use; - Subscriber shall (a) promptly request revocation of the certificate, and cease using it and its associated Private Key, if there is any actual or suspected misuse or compromise of the Subscriber's Private Key associated with the Public Key included in the Certificate; and (b) promptly request revocation of the Certificate, and cease using it, if any information in the Certificate is or becomes incorrect or inaccurate; - Subscriber shall promptly cease use of Private Key associated with the Public Key in the Certificate upon revocation of that Certificate; - Subscriber shall respond to TrustFactory CA's instructions concerning Compromise or Certificate misuse within forty-eight (48) hours; and - Applicant acknowledges and accepts that TrustFactory CA is entitled to revoke the Certificate immediately if the Applicant violates the terms of the Subscriber Agreement or Terms of Use or if TrustFactory CA discovers that the Certificate is being used to enable criminal activities such as phishing attacks, fraud, or the distribution of malware.

-For TrustFactory Issuing CA Certificates that are signed by a TrustFactory Root CA the TrustFactory PA will ensure that:
+For TrustFactory Issuing CA Certificates that are signed by a TrustFactory Root CA the TrustFactory PA ensure that:

-- Information in the Issuing CA Certificate is accurate and complete before publishing it to the Repository; - All reasonable measures are taken to assure control of, keep confidential, and properly protect at all times the Private Key of the Issuing CA and any associated activation data or device, e.g. password ortoken; - The Certificate contents are verified for accuracy; - The Certificate is used in compliance with all applicable laws and in accordance with this CP and The applicable CA's CPS; and - The Issuing CA Certificate is, within 24 hours, revoked and use of its associated Private Key is terminated, if - there is any actual or suspected misuse or compromise of the Private Key associated with the Public Key included in Certificate; and - ii. if any information in the Certificate is or becomes incorrect or inaccurate.
+- Information in the Issuing CA Certificate is accurate and complete before publishing it to the Repository; - All reasonable measures are taken to assure control of, keep confidential, and properly protect at all times the Private Key of the Issuing CA and any associated activation data or device, e.g. password or token; - The Certificate contents are verified for accuracy; - The Certificate is used in compliance with all applicable laws and in accordance with this CP and The applicable CA's CPS; - The Issuing CA Certificate is, within 24 hours, revoked and use of its associated Private Key is terminated, if: - there is any actual or suspected misuse or compromise of the Private Key associated with the Public Key included in Certificate; and - ii. if any information in the Certificate is or becomes incorrect or inaccurate;